GregoryConrad/unnested/README.md

 - It is not always a good idea to use Unnested everywhere in your project!
   - For simple widgets, ideally with 2 or less levels of depth, it is often more readable to write out the widgets normally
   - See the example application for more details
-- Unnested plays very nicely with `riverpod` and `flutter_hooks` for state management;
-take a look at both of these amazing projects!